A free checklist for smoother offboarding processes.Download your copy now

 But, your organisation should fight that urge.
 Why?
 Because exit interviews are extremely important in two respects:

-Revealing Structural/Cultural Issues: Employees leaving the company are typically more willing to discuss problems.
+Employees leaving the company are typically more willing to discuss the problems they see.
 They no longer need to worry about their criticism impeding their careers.
 Exit interview questions offer an opportunity to gain deep insights into corporate and leadership culture, thereby identifying potential problems from within.

-You should conduct an employee exit interview regardless of whether the employee resigned or was terminated.
+You should conduct employee exit interviews regardless of whether the employee resigned or was terminated.
 Even if the employee had no reason to leave, they will likely still be able to come up with some constructive feedback that your team can use.

 Based on their personal opinion

 The best time for an exit interview is during the employee’s last few days at the company.
-Now that notice has already been given, and with a new role potentially coming up, you will have the best chance for a reasonable, reflective, and objective discussion.
-This should also occur after a job reference has been given, so as to avoid potentially-biased answers.
+Now that notice has already been given, and with a new role potentially coming up, you will have the best chance for a reasonable, reflective and objective discussion.
+This should also occur after a job reference has been given, so as to avoid biased answers.

 An exit interview should occur on ‘neutral ground,’ like in a separate meeting room.
-A one-on-one conversation with a colleague from the HR department should create a good atmosphere in which the employee can open up without feeling like they are being ‘interrogated.’
+A one-on-one conversation with a colleague from the HR department should create a positive atmosphere where an employee can open up without feeling like they are being ‘interrogated.’
 Use a questionnaire to guide the discussion so that you can be sure to cover all the topics that you feel are relevant.
 Take notes on the employee’s answers.

 As is the case with everything in life, there are some common mistakes that we need to avoid during an exit interview.
 For the most part, this is to avoid turning this productive session into a box-ticking exercise.